permaweb/permaweb-deploy/README.md

 ### Important Notes
 - **Security:** Always use a dedicated wallet for deployments to minimize risk.
 - **Wallet Key:** The wallet must be base64 encoded to be used in the deployment script.
-- **ANT Contract:** The ANT contract address must be passed at runtime to associate your deployment with a specific ANT node on Arweave.
+- **ANT Process:** The ANT process must be passed at runtime to associate your deployment with a specific ANT process on AO.